0xNefu/txchyon/src/content/posts/getting-started/best-crypto-wallets-for-beginners.md

 ---
-title: "Best Crypto Wallets for Beginners in 2026: Top Picks and Reviews"
+title: "Best Crypto Wallets for Beginners: Top Picks and Reviews"
 description: "Choosing the right crypto wallet is crucial for security and ease of use.
 This 2026 guide reviews the best crypto wallets for beginners, comparing software, hardware, and mobile options with pros, cons, and setup tips."
 date: 2025-12-22
 updatedDate: 2025-12-22
-image: "/images/posts/best-crypto-wallets-2026.jpg"
+image: "/images/posts/ledgerhero.jpg"
 heroImageAlt: "A selection of popular crypto wallets displayed on devices, including hardware wallets like Ledger and Trezor alongside mobile apps"
 authors: ["Nefu"]
 authorTwitter: "@txchyon"
 tags: ["Crypto Wallets", "Best Wallets 2026", "Beginner Wallets", "Hardware Wallet", "Software Wallet", "Wallet Reviews", "Security"]
 category: "getting-started"
 subcategory: "wallet-setup"
-draft: true
+draft: false
 ---

 ## Introduction to Choosing the Best Crypto Wallet in 2026